decentralized-damage-mapping-group/ddmg-index/content/home/press_all.md

 active: false

 # Order that this section appears on the page.
-weight: 90
+#weight: 40

-title: Selected Publications
+title: Press
 subtitle: ''

 content:
   # Filter on criteria
   filters:
     folders:
-      - publication
+      - press
     tag: ''
     category: ''
     publication_type: ''